EMS LINQ Data Breach Settlement (Closed)

 Who is eligible for the EMS LINQ data breach settlement?

-The settlement covers all individuals who were sent written notice that their personal information was potentially accessed, viewed, or obtained as a result of the LINQ data security incident that occurred between September 12, 2023 and May 13, 2024.
-EMS LINQ provides software to K-12 school districts, so the class includes students, parents, and school staff whose information was stored in affected systems.
-If you received a notice about this settlement, the company's records indicate you are a class member.
+The settlement covered all individuals who were sent written notice that their personal information was potentially accessed, viewed, or obtained as a result of the LINQ data security incident that occurred between September 12, 2023 and May 13, 2024.
+EMS LINQ provides software to K-12 school districts, so the class included students, parents, and school staff whose information was stored in affected systems.
+The June 29, 2026 claim deadline has passed, so the settlement is now closed and no new claims can be filed.

 How much can I get from the EMS LINQ settlement?

-Class members can choose one of three benefits: up to $500 for documented ordinary losses (such as the cost of credit reports, credit freezes, and time spent dealing with the breach), up to $2,500 for documented extraordinary losses (such as actual, unreimbursed identity theft or fraud), or a $50 alternative cash payment that requires no loss documentation.
-The documented-loss options and the $50 alternative payment are alternatives to each other.
-Separately, all class members can enroll in one year of three-bureau credit monitoring at no cost.
+Class members could choose one of three benefits: up to $500 for documented ordinary losses (such as the cost of credit reports, credit freezes, and time spent dealing with the breach), up to $2,500 for documented extraordinary losses (such as actual, unreimbursed identity theft or fraud), or a $50 alternative cash payment that required no loss documentation.
+Separately, all class members could enroll in one year of three-bureau credit monitoring at no cost.
+The claim deadline has passed, so these benefits are no longer available to anyone who did not already file.

 Is proof required to file an EMS LINQ settlement claim?

-Yes.
-The online claim form requires the unique ID and PIN printed on the settlement notice that was mailed or emailed to you, so the notice itself functions as proof of class membership.
-The $50 alternative cash payment requires no loss documentation beyond that login, but the up to $500 ordinary-loss and up to $2,500 extraordinary-loss options additionally require supporting records such as receipts, statements, or other documentation.
-If you no longer have your unique ID and PIN, you can request them through the official settlement website.
+Filing required the unique ID and PIN printed on the settlement notice that was mailed or emailed to you, so the notice itself functioned as proof of class membership.
+The $50 alternative cash payment required no loss documentation beyond that login, but the up to $500 ordinary-loss and up to $2,500 extraordinary-loss options additionally required supporting records such as receipts, statements, or other documentation.
+This is now moot, since the claim deadline has passed and the online claim form no longer accepts new submissions.

 What is the deadline to file an EMS LINQ claim?

-Claim forms must be submitted online or postmarked by June 29, 2026.
-The deadline to exclude yourself from or object to the settlement was May 29, 2026, and the court scheduled a final approval hearing for June 23, 2026.
-Payments are not issued until the settlement receives final approval and any appeals are resolved.
+Claim forms had to be submitted online or postmarked by June 29, 2026.
+That deadline has passed, and the settlement is now closed — no new claims can be filed.
+The deadline to exclude yourself from or object to the settlement was May 29, 2026, and the court held a final approval hearing on June 23, 2026.

 What is EMS LINQ?